Immunise your child on time – it's their best protection

 Immunisation works by helping your child develop antibodies to fight disease.
 It saves millions of lives around the world every year.

 Babies and children need immunisation to protect them from serious diseases.

-Babies are usually born with some natural immunity to disease.
+Babies are usually born with some passive immunity to disease.
 Breastfed babies get additional antibodies from their mother’s milk.
-This natural immunity only lasts a short while, and it can’t protect your baby from all diseases.
+This passive immunity only lasts a short while, and it can’t protect your baby from all diseases.

 It’s important that your baby or child is immunised at the recommended times to give them the best protection possible.